 “A team is only as good as its weakest link,” he would announce through the bullhorn, which he carried at each practice.
 Everyone knew what that meant, practice would be extended for another half hour, at the least.

-Five punishing days passed, classes began and football practice was mercifully reduced to only single after school tortures.
-Practice began at two thirty every afternoon, long before school was officially dismissed.
+Five punishing days passed, classes began and football practice was mercifully reduced to only single after-school tortures.
+Practice began at two-thirty every afternoon, long before school was officially dismissed.

-The ‘pit’ as it was notoriously called, was the sawdust filled depression at the far end of the field.
+The ‘pit’ as it was notoriously called, was the sawdust-filled depression at the far end of the field.
 It actually was the high jump site for the track team in the spring.

 When one was ordered to the ‘pit’ it meant at least an hour of blocking and tackling, generally two on one.
 The sawdust was invasive.
 It crept into every nook; cranny and crack bringing its rasping irritation to every part of the body, both public and private.

-After a drill in the ‘pit’ it felt as if a hair shirt had been covering the body.
+After a drill in the ‘pit’, it felt as if a hair shirt had been covering the body.
 It must have been how medieval, penitent monks had suffered.

 The high school itself was small.
-It enrolled less than four hundred kids total.
+It enrolled less than four hundred kids in total.
 Out of the about two hundred boys in the school, seventy-five of them played football.
 It was more or less a required activity at Highburg High.

-The school building was a one hundred year old structure, which housed the town’s grade school on the first floor and the high school on the second.
+The school building was a one hundred-year-old structure, which housed the town’s grade school on the first floor and the high school on the second.
 The basement contained the gym, cafeteria and boiler room.

-Upper level classmates explained the location of the boiler room to us on the very first day.
+Upper-level classmates explained the location of the boiler room to us on the very first day.
 It was right next to the detention room.
 Detention required those who were incarcerated, be assigned to that room during lunch hour or after school.
 If one was an athlete, it would be during lunch so as not to miss practice.